Strawberry And Knight

 The twenty-minute mark had already come and gone but Louise and her familiar were still nowhere to be seen on the Vestri Court; people were becoming bored and restless and so quite a few of the audience had already left elsewhere.

-Kirche could easily imagine that the pinkette was probably still yelling indignities at armored-familiar and simply wasting time with her outburst.
+Kirche could easily imagine that the pinkette was probably still yelling indignities at the armored-familiar and simply wasting time with her outburst.
 'Little Louise really needs to reign in that temper of hers.'

 At this rate the duel might as well become canceled.